ThembaMtshelwane/crystal-forge-meeting-manager/NOTES.md

     4. Only admins have access to the full details of a user.

+## Tradeoffs

+    1. The use of Pinia provides consitent and realtime data updates but its implementation could be considered overkill for this project.

 ## 📈 Future Improvements (Roadmap)

 Several key enhancements are planned to improve the system: